Jiang Mengjie

 Jiang Mengjie (蒋梦婕, born 7 December 1989) is a Chinese actress.
 She is best known for her role as Lin Daiyu in 2010 television series The Dream of Red Mansions.

-Personal life
+Early life and education

 Jiang was born in Wuhu, Anhui on December 7, 1989.
-She was a graduate of Beijing Dance Academy.
+She graduated from Beijing Dance Academy.

+Blackmailing threat

+Upskirt video of Jiang was recorded by a malefactor with the intent of blackmailing her; the video was widely circulated online and the perpetrator was apprehended in 2023.